zkemail/dkim-checker/README.md

-# Server Application
+# DKIM Registry Checker

-This project is a server application built with Node.js and TypeScript.
+This project checks the validity of DKIMs registered in the DKIM registry contract.
 Follow the steps below to build and run the application using Docker.

 ## Prerequisites